zopefoundation/ZConfig/doc/zconfig.rst

 A schema "component" is allowed to define new abstract and section types.
 Components are identified using a dotted-name, similar to a Python module name.
-For example, one component may be \code{zodb.storage}.
+For example, one component may be ``zodb.storage``.

 Schema components are stored alongside application code since they directly reference datatype code.
 Schema components are provided by Python packages.
-The component definition is normally stored in the file \file{component.xml}; an alternate filename may be specified using the ``file``  attribute of the ``import``  element.
+The component definition is normally stored in the file 'component.xml'; an alternate filename may be specified using the ``file``  attribute of the ``import``  element.
-Components imported using the ``%import`` keyword from a configuration file must be named \file{component.xml}.
+Components imported using the ``%import`` keyword from a configuration file must be named 'component.xml'.
 The component defines the types provided by that component; it must have a ``component``  element as the document element.